 Increasingly, researchers, practitioners, policy makers and donors are interested in research that generates on-the-ground solutions to development challenges.
-A common approach to this form of knowledge transfer is a two-phase process in which research findings are translated into practical applications after the research has concluded.
-LASER PULSE, however, approaches research translation as an integrated component of the entire research cycle, built in from the very beginning of the project instead of as a final phase in the research process.
+Research translation, a concept that broadly means applying research to practice, can be leveraged to harness evidence to address complex challenges in international development.
+LASER PULSE, approaches research translation as an integrated component of the entire research cycle, built in from the very beginning of the project instead of as a final phase in the research process.
 LASER PULSE affirms that research translation is most effective if it is embedded across all phases of the research project from identifying the research topic to disseminating the findings for broader impact and scale.

 THE LASER PULSE MODEL

-LASER PULSE defines Embedded Research Translation as an iterative co-design process among academics, practitioners, and other stakeholders in which research is intentionally applied to a development challenge.
-Core to this approach are four pillars- partnership, process, product, and dissemination.
+LASER PULSE defines Embedded Research Translation (ERT) as an iterative co-design process among academics, practitioners, and other stakeholders in which research is intentionally applied to a development challenge.
+Core to this approach are four pillars: partnership, process, product, and dissemination.

 Partnership: By integrating translation partners early and throughout the research collaboration, the model ensures that the research solution is custom generated for the development challenge and the outcomes are more readily adapted and applied by practitioners.